EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 The `db` argument indicates which database to operate on.
 There are initially 2 values for this:

-* `0`: This database has low latency and consumes `RAM` resources.
+* `"eosio.kvram"`: This database has low latency and consumes `RAM` resources.
-* `1`: This database consumes a new `DISK` resource.
-It may have a higher capacity, but may also consume higher CPU to access than database `0`.
+* `"eosio.kvdisk"`: This database consumes a new `DISK` resource.
+It may have a higher capacity, but may also consume higher CPU to access than database `"eosio.kvram"`.

 All intrinsics which have a `db` argument assert if it's out of range.